-LIGHTING REQUIREMEN ITS nterior Lighting 'ower Density Limits total interior lighting power, saving energy by ensuring spaces aren't grossly overlit.
+LIGHTING REQUIREMENTS Interior Lighting Power Density Limits total interior lighting power, saving energy by ensuring spaces aren't grossly overlit.
 The total installed interior lighting power should not exceed the interior lighting power allowance for the project, which may be calculated using either the Building Area Method or the Space-by-Space Method.
 Building Area Method (Section 9.5): Lighting power allowance (W) is calculated using one lighting power density (LPD) value (W/sf) based on the primary building type (from Table 9.5.1), mutiplying the building area by the LPD allowance.
-If there is more than one building type, the total lighting power allowance is the sum of the lighting power allowances of all building type. $W{allowed,total} = \sum A{building} \times LPD{allowed,building}$ Space-by-Space Method (Section 9.6): Lighting power allowance (W) is calculated using lighting power density (LPD) values (W/sf) for each space in the project (from Table 9.6.1), multiplying the space area by the LPD allowance.
+If there is more than one building type, the total lighting power allowance is the sum of the lighting power allowance of all building types. $W{allowed,total} = \sum A{building} \times LPD{allowed,building}$ Space-by-Space Method (Section 9.6): Lighting power allowance (W) is calculated using lighting power density (LPD) values (W/sf) for each space in the project (from Table 9.6.1), multiplying the space area by the LPD allowance.
 The total lighting power allowance for the project is the sum of the lighting power allowance of all spaces.
 Additional lighting power allowance for the project is the sum of the lighting power allowance of all spaces.
-Additional lighting power allowance for the synon code requirements (details for these applications can be found in Section 9.6). $W{allowed,total} = \sum A{space} \times LPD{allowed,space} + \sum W{allowed,additional}$ Area values for buildings and spaces must be based on gross area measurements, which extend all the way to the outside edge of exterior walls and to the centerline of walls between spaces (or buildings).
-Applies to all spaces in all buildings except for multifamily dwelling units.
-Alterations involving <20% of the total connected lighting load in a space or area are exempt from LPD requirements as long as they do increase the lighting load.
+Additional lighting power allowance for the project is the sum of the lighting power allowance of all spaces.
+Additional lighting power allowance for art/exhibit areas, retail areas, areas with unusual geometry, and areas using lighting controls beyond code requirements (details for these applications can be found in Section 9.6). $W{allowed,total} = \sum A{space} \times LPD{allowed,space} + \sum W{allowed,additional}$ Area values for buildings and spaces must be based on gross area measurements, which extend all the way to the outside edge of exterior walls and to the centerline of walls between spaces (or buildings).
+Alterations involving <20% of the total connected lighting load in a space or area are exempt from LPD requirements as long as they don't increase the lighting load.
 Some lighting equipment and applications are exempt from lighting power requirements if they meet certain control requirements.
-The applications include lighting for theatrical purposes, lighting in casin gaming area, lighting for medical procedures, and lighting integral certain equipment.
+These applications include lighting for theatrical purposes, lighting in casino gaming areas, lighting for medical procedures, and lighting integral to certain equipment.
 A detailed list of these exceptions and their requirements can be found in Table 9.2.3.1.